Cocrystals of symplectic Kashiwara-Nakashima tableaux, symplectic Willis like direct way, virtual keys and applications

 The paper is organized in eight sections as follows.
 In Section \ref{tabjdt}, we discuss the type $C$ Kashiwara-Nakashima tableaux and the symplectic \emph{jeu de taquin}.
-Section \ref{SecDemCrys} recalls the symplectic key tableaux, and define right and left key maps in terms of Demazure crystal and opposite Demazure crystal.
-We conclude this section by attaching a type $A$ \emph{cocrystal} to each vertex of the type $C_n$ crystal of Kashiwara-Nakashima tableaux $\mathfrak{B}^\lambda$.
-Given a Kashiwara-Nakashima tableau in $\mathfrak{B}^\lambda$, the vertices of its cocrystal are Kashiwara-Nakashima skew tableaux obtained by symplectic \emph{jeu de taquin} on consecutive columns.
-This cocrystal is motivated by Lascoux' double crystal graph in type $A$ \cite{lascoux2003double}, and by Heo-Kwon work in \cite{kwonheococrystal2020}, where Schützenberger \emph{jeu de taquin} slides are used as crystal operators for $\mathfrak{sl}_2$.
-Our construction builds on Heo-Kwon work \cite{kwonheococrystal2020}[Lemma 2.3, Lemma 2.4] and uses the dual RSK correspondence \cite{fulton1997young}.
-More precisely, to each vertex of a straight shaped Kashiwara-Nakashima tableau in type $C_n$, it is attached a type $A$ cocrystal, where, in our case, symplectic \emph{jeu de taquin} slides on consecutive columns are used as crystal operators.
-These cocrystals are type $A$ crystals and contain all the needed information to compute the right and left key maps, as shown in the next sections.
-Actually, their key skew tableaux (Definition \ref{Defcokey}) provide the information to compute left and right key maps of a Kashiwrara-Nakashima tableau.
-Section \ref{rightkeyjdt} recalls the right key map via symplectic \emph{jeu de taquin} in \cite{santos2019symplectic}, as a preparation for the alternative method.
-In Section \ref{rightkeydw}, we give an algorithm for computing the symplectic right key map that does not require the \emph{jeu de taquin}, and prove that it returns the same object as the previous method.
-Sections \ref{leftkeyjdt} and \ref{leftkeydw}, in parallel to sections \ref{rightkeyjdt} and \ref{rightkeydw}, recall the left key map via symplectic \emph{jeu de taquin} and show a way of computing them that does not require the \emph{jeu de taquin}.
-Finally, in Section \ref{SecExample}, we end with an illustrative example of our new algorithm and the one based on the Lecouvey-Sheats \emph{jeu de taquin}.
+Section \ref{SecDemCrys} recalls the combinatorics of Kashiwara crystals, symplectic key tableaux, right and left key maps in terms of a Demazure crystal and opposite Demazure crystal and their parallel with the model of L-S paths and with Schubert varieties on a flag variety.
+In Section \ref{coc} we attach a type $A$ \emph{cocrystal} to each vertex of the type $C_n$ crystal of Kashiwara-Nakashima tableaux $\mathfrak{B}(\lambda)$.
+Section \ref{rightkeyjdt} recalls the right and left key maps via symplectic \emph{jeu de taquin} in \cite{santos2019symplectic}, as a preparation for the alternative method without jeu de taquin.
+In Section \ref{sec:directway}, we give an algorithm for computing the symplectic right and left key maps that does not require the \emph{jeu de taquin}, and prove that it returns the same object as the previous method.
+We end this Section, \ref{SecExample}, with an illustrative example of our new algorithm and the one based on the Lecouvey-Sheats \emph{jeu de taquin}.
+In Section \ref{sec:virtual} we show that Baker virtualization \cite{ba00a} commutes with dilatation of crystals \cite{kash2} and virtualize the symplectic right and left keys maps.
+That is, symplectic keys can be computed via type A methods and returned back to the symplectic setting via reverse Baker embedding.
+We end this section by illustrating this method for symplectic Kashiwars crystals.
+As for the vitualization of the crystal of Lakshmibai-Seshadri paths for the Weyl group in type $C$, we explain the recipe as the size of the needed dilatation is in general big.
+Section \ref{sec:final} makes a remark on a another possible method to compute symplectic keys.